 When growing cucumbers, it’s important to note the several different varieties, to know which variety is best for your garden, think about the amount of available growing space and how you plan to eat the cucumbers.
 The bush growing variety will grow on small compact bushes, take up little space and will only need a short support system.
 Vine growing varieties will reach about six feet in length and need a strong support system to keep the cucumbers off the ground.

 Will you be eating cucumbers fresh or pickling them?
-Straight eight cucumbers are good for eating fresh and pickling varieties will produce an abundance of small cucumbers.
+There are many varieties of cucumber seeds to choose from; Straight eight cucumbers are good for eating fresh and pickling varieties will produce an abundance of small cucumbers.

 How to Grow Cucumbers from Seed